Privacy Policy

 1. Privacy Policy Overview:

-As one of the nation’s leaders in the debt collection and receivables management industry, Financial Recovery Services, Inc. is committed to conducting its business affairs and relationships according to the rules and guidelines that are compliant with industry self regulatory principles set forth by the American Collectors Association (ACA), the Debt Buyers Association (DBA), the Securities and Exchange Commission (SEC), the Federal Trade Commission (FTC), and various state banking regulatory agencies.
-We realize the importance of customer privacy and accept our responsibility to keep consumer and customer nonpublic personal information private and safe.
+As one of the nation’s leaders in the debt collection and receivables management industry, Financial Recovery Services, Inc. is committed to conducting its business affairs and relationships according to the rules and guidelines that are compliant with industry self-regulatory principles set forth by the American Collectors Association (ACA), the Debt Buyers Associations (DBA), the Consumer Financial Protection Bureau (CFPB), the Securities and Exchange Commission (SEC), the Federal Trade Commission (FTC) and various state banking regulatory agencies.
+We realize the importance of consumer privacy and accept our responsibility to keep consumer and customer nonpublic personal information private and safe.

 FRS’ website is located at www.fin-rec.com (its "website") is not intended for individuals less than the age of eighteen and FRS does not knowingly collect data relating to individuals less than the age of eighteen.